-3.9 Motor Direction
+3.9 Motor Shaft Direction

-The motor shaft is mechanically coupled to the pump's outer magnet stub shaft, which is in turn magnetically coupled to the pump's internal drive shaft.
-All three shafts will turn in the same direction.
-Because the gear pump is bi-directional, the pump drive shaft can turn in either direction to produce flow in either direction.
+The motor shaft is magnetically coupled to the drive shaft of the pump.
+Both shafts will turn in the same direction.
+Because the gear pump is bi-directional, the pump shaft can turn in either direction to produce flow in either direction.
 The direction of rotation of the motor shaft (same as that of the pump drive shaft) will determine which side of the pump is the inlet (suction side) and which side is the outlet (discharge side).
 For the pump models covered in this manual, the flow direction will be as shown below: